The Jaylon Smith Experience: Back on Top, and Bringing the Cowboys with Him

 "I knew there was a chance I'd never be able to lift my leg up again."

-Sometimes, the nerve never regenerates.
+Sometimes, he was told, the nerve never regenerates.
 The Cowboys gambled the 34th pick on the hope it would.
 The man who did Smith's surgery, Dr. Daniel Cooper, is the team's physician.
 Still, the unknown lingered.
 His only option?
 Be patient.
 "Embrace" his predicament.
 He waited days, weeks, months.
 He watched the Cowboys rampage to a surprise 13-3 season, powerless when Aaron Rodgers KO'd them in the playoffs.

 All the while, Smith's days consisted of rehabbing (popping outside in the 100-degree heat when the rest of the team was indoors); attending every meeting; and getting into real estate development, venture capital opportunities—all things business off the field.